the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = Change in time is not significant for White and Hispanic males.
+∗ = Change in time is not significant for Hispanic Males.
-∗ = Change in time is not significant for Black males for 2000-2010 and 2000-2023.
+∗ = Change in time is not significant for White and Black males and females for 2000-2010.
-∗ = Change in time is not significant for Black females for 2010-2023.
+∗ = Change in time is not significant for Hispanic females for 2010-2023.
 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>